Skekdog/TT3-Docs/docs/Maps/Intro.md

 This guide will assume you have some familiarity with Roblox Studio.
 If not, I would highly recommend learning that first.
 You can use the [Creator Docs](https://create.roblox.com/docs) to get started.

+To start, you should install the [TT3 SDK](https://create.roblox.com/store/asset/107938745988414/) plugin.
+This plugin provides example maps, API types, and the tools you need to successfully load your map in-game.

 See also: [`Classes.Map`](/Classes/Map.md)